ukoquique-proves/javaSide/deployment/README_DEPLOY.md

 - **Why it's #2**: Koyeb is also extremely easy to use and offers a great free tier for web services.
 However, it loses the top spot because its free tier **does not include a managed database**.
 We would need to connect to an external database (like Supabase), which adds a small amount of complexity compared to Render's integrated solution.

+### 3. Linode (Akamai) - Recommended Alternative

+**Linode is an IaaS (Infrastructure as a Service) provider that offers a free trial without requiring a credit card.**

+- **Why it's a good alternative**: While platforms like Render or Koyeb (PaaS) are simpler, Linode provides a full virtual server (IaaS).
+This gives us complete control to install Docker and configure the environment manually.
+Most importantly, their free trial signup process does not mandate a credit card, making it the most accessible option.
+- **Complexity**: It's more hands-on than a PaaS.
+We are responsible for setting up the server, installing dependencies (like Docker), and managing the firewall.

+### 4. alwaysdata

+**alwaysdata is a hosting platform that supports Java and does not require a credit card, but has significant limitations.**

+- **Pros**: It offers a free tier without requiring a credit card for signup and supports multiple Java versions.
+- **Cons**: The free plan **does not support Docker**.
+This means we would need to deploy the application as a standard Java process, not as a container, which would require a different deployment strategy.

+### 5. domcloud.co

+**domcloud.co is another platform that does not require a credit card but also does not support Docker on its free plan.**

+- **Pros**: No credit card required for signup.
+- **Cons**: Docker support is only available on paid plans.
+The free plan also has a restrictive firewall that would likely block the connection to our external Supabase database.

-### 3. Google Cloud Platform (GCP) - Cloud Run
+### 6. Google Cloud Platform (GCP) - Cloud Run

-**GCP is a powerful option but is more complex than developer-focused platforms.**

-- **Why it's #3**: GCP's "Always Free" tier is generous, and Cloud Run is an excellent serverless platform for running containers.
-However, the setup is significantly more involved.
-It requires managing IAM permissions, project configurations, and potentially a separate Cloud SQL database instance.
-While powerful, this complexity makes it less attractive for quick, simple deployments.
+**GCP is powerful but requires a credit card for its free tier, making it unsuitable for this project's constraints.**

+- **Why it's #4**: Although Cloud Run has a generous "Always Free" tier, it requires a billing account to be set up, which involves providing a credit card.
+This was a deal-breaker.

-### 4. Azure / Oracle Cloud (Least Attractive)
+### 5. Azure / Oracle Cloud (Least Attractive)

-**These platforms are powerful but are overkill and too complex for this project's needs.**
+**These platforms are enterprise-grade and far too complex for this project's needs.**

-- **Why they are last**: Azure and Oracle Cloud are enterprise-grade platforms.
-While their free tiers can be generous (especially Oracle's "Always Free" VMs), they come with the steepest learning curve and the most complex setup process.
-Navigating their dashboards, networking, and security rules is far more work than is necessary for a project of this scale, making them the least attractive options for rapid and easy deployment.
+- **Why they are last**: Similar to GCP, they often require billing information.
+Their complexity, steep learning curve, and enterprise focus make them the least suitable options for a quick and simple deployment.

 ---